If you own a limited liability company, you’ll probably run your business without thinking much about ownership issues.

 What documents do you need to create and vary shareholders’ rights, and how do you go about creating them?

-Shareholder’s rights are described in the Articles of Association of the company.
-If you want to create new rights, or vary existing rights, these must be altered.
+Shareholder’s rights are described in the Articles of Association.
+If you want to create new rights, or vary existing rights, you have to change them.

-Any fundamental change to rights attaching to shares described in a shareholders’ agreement must also be reflected in the Articles.
+Any fundamental change to shareholders’ rights made in a shareholders agreement must also be reflected in the Articles.

 The process for creating new classes of shares is as follows:

 - Check that the Articles of Association allow for the creation of new share classes.
-Usually, they do allow for this, but they will still need to be amended to reflect the new arrangement.
+Usually, they do, but you still need to amend them to reflect the new arrangement

-- Check that there are no existing agreements such as shareholder agreements that would prohibit the creation of the new class of share.
+- Check that there are no existing agreements such as shareholder agreements that would stop you from setting up a new share class

-- Shareholders resolve to create the new classes of share, and amend the Articles of Association.
+- Hold a general meeting to create the new classes of share and amend the Articles of Association

-- File the amended articles and resolution at Companies House.
+- File the amended Articles and a copy of the shareholder resolution at Companies House